tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 };
 ```

+The recommended approach is to create a single instance of `HttpClient` and reuse it throughout the lifespan of an application.

+To obtain an instance of `HttpClient` using `IHttpClientFactory` from the `ServicesCollection` in .NET for `IKSqlDbRestApiClient` and `IKSqlDBContext`, you can follow the steps in this [section](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/blob/main/doc/ksqldbcontext.md#ksqldbservicecollectionextensions---adddbcontext-and-adddbcontextfactory).

 ### SetJsonSerializerOptions
 **v1.4.0**

-- KSqlDbContextOptionsBuilder and KSqlDbContextOptions SetJsonSerializerOptions - a way to configure the JsonSerializerOptions for the materialization of the incoming values.
+- KSqlDbContextOptionsBuilder and KSqlDbContextOptions `SetJsonSerializerOptions` - a way to configure the JsonSerializerOptions for the materialization of the incoming values.

+With `System.Text.Json` **source generators**, you can automatically generate serialization and deserialization code for **JSON models**, eliminating the need for manual code writing and reducing boilerplate code.
+This feature improves performance and reduces maintenance efforts when working with JSON data.

-For better performance you can use the new `System.Text.Json` source generator:
+For better performance you can use the new `System.Text.Json` **source generator** in this way:

 ```C#
 var contextOptions = new KSqlDbContextOptionsBuilder()